How Long Can A Chicken Go Without Water?

 How Long Can A Chicken Go Without Water In The Winter

 The consequences also apply if you raise your birds in areas prone to harsh winter temperatures.
-Again, it is because all available water freezes solid, making drinking difficult for your flock.
-But winter, unlike summer, does not pose a significant risk to your birds if they do not have access to water.
+It is because all available water freezes solid, making drinking difficult for your flock.

 A chicken can go 72 hours without water in the winter.
 You get a little more time because it is cooler.
-Also, molt, re-grow their feathers or stop laying eggs during this time.
+Also, they molt, regrow their feathers, or stop laying eggs during this time.
 So, a scarcity of water will not harm them in the same manner as in warmer climates.

-So, in desperate need of water throughout the winter, most chickens will consume snow.
+If desperate for water during the winter, many chickens might resort to consuming snow.
 Although they may survive, you can bet it will not go well with them.
 As a result, make sure to supply clean, fresh water to your flock over the winter.

 Do Chickens Need Water At Night?